soul-traveller/rectarg/index.md

       - Data file name
       - Center text: “Reproduction of Target from reference data”
       - 'ORIGINATOR', 'DESCRIPTOR', and 'MANUFACTURER' fields (right-aligned)
-      - Some files converted by ArgyllCMS tools to cie type may use very different defining parameter names for the above.
+      - Some files converted by ArgyllCMS tools to `.cie` type may use very different defining parameter names for the above.
 To get the info displayed correctly with rectarg you should rename the appropriate parameter according names mentioned above.
 Those are based on parameters used in Wolf Faust IT8.7/2 Target